 To the extent feasible, members shall be appointed from the breadth of the tourism industry in Clear Creek County.
 Businesses may be categorized as “adventure” “attractions” “tourist lodging” “restaurant” or “retail” businesses.
 Appointments shall reflect the evolution of the tourism industry, provided that at all times someone in the tourist lodging business is willing to serve as a director, a minimum of one member of the Board should be appointed from that category of tourism business.

 The Clear Creek County Tourism Bureau Board of Directors meets monthly and current meetings are scheduled for the third Tuesday of each month.
-Please send us an email if you are interested in attending a meeting.
+Please send us an email if you are interested in joining the board or attending a meeting.

 Meet the Clear Creek County Tourism Bureau Director